 This fee can be expensive, so it’s best not to throw hazardous waste in your dumpster.
 Hazardous waste products include solvents and paints, motor oil or antifreeze, pesticides, electronics, batteries and cleaning agents.

-The best idea if you aren’t sure what size dumpster you need is to tell the rental company exactly what your project is, what size the project is and what items you will be putting in the dumpster.
+The best idea if you aren’t sure what roll off dumpster sizes you need is to tell the rental company exactly what your project is, what size the project is and what items you will be putting in the dumpster.
 Rental companies work with a wide variety of people in different types of professions and they can help you to choose a size that is perfect for your needs.